SamiTriki/gabblr/README.md

 * [Gulp] - the streaming build system
 * [Laravel] - The PHP framework for web artisans

-/!\ the back end is located in the "api" folder and is made with laravel, however, the rest of my team will provide a C# based api, the laravel part is just for me <3
+/!\ the back end is located in the "api" folder and is made with laravel.
+The back end and front don't depend on one another

 ### Todo's